kinman1313/invoice_processor/README.md

 streamlit run app.py
 ```

-Then open http://localhost:8501 in your browser
+Then open http://localhost:8501 in your browser.
+The new **InvoiceAI Enterprise** interface features a split-screen view for efficient document review.

 **Option B: Command Line**